By convention, Built In Functions (BIFs) are seen as being in the module

 Returns a binary data object which corresponds

-to an external representation of the Erlang term Term
+to an external representation of the Erlang term Term.

 A non-local return from a function.
 If evaluated within a

-will return the value Any
+catch, catch will return the value Any.

-> catch throw({hello, there}). {hello, there}
+> catch throw({hello, there}).

-if not evaluated within a catch.
+Failure: nocatch if not evaluated within a catch.

-Returns the tuple {Hour, Minute, Second}
+Returns the tuple {Hour, Minute, Second} of the

 current system time.
 The time zone correction is